21 Sep 2011 By Margie Goldsmith The Huffington Post

-Last night at dinner, local dive and adventure operator Rick Stanley admonished me: “Remember, take only pictures, leave only bubbles.”?
+Last night at dinner, local dive and adventure operator Rick Stanley admonished me: “Remember, take only pictures, leave only bubbles.”

-When you dive with Stanley, nothing comes out of the water and nothing gets left behind, which makes perfect sense because one of the key draws of Newfoundland shipwrecks is how pristine they’ve remained.
+When you dive with Stanley, nothing comes out of the water and nothing gets left behind, which makes perfect sense because one of the key draws of Newfoundland’s shipwrecks is how pristine they’ve remained.
 Many of them still have personal effects in situ, and Rick Stanley hopes to keep it that way.
 Stanley has become the steward of Newfoundland’s waters because shipwrecks are offered little in the way of protection.
 Stanley and his staff make sure that the artifacts remain on deck and in holds instead of finding their way into private collections.
-To accomplish this goal, Stanley co-founded Ocean Net, a non-profit organization dedicated to protecting the ocean and organizing beach and underwater cleanups.
+To accomplish this goal, Stanley co-founded Ocean Net, a non-profit organization dedicated to protecting the ocean and which organizes beach and underwater cleanups.

 I don’t want to leave the S.S.
 Saganada, but according to my computer it’s time to ascend.
 We make our safety stop, then surface and climb back onto the dive boat.
 My dive leader helps me out of my BCD.

 “How was it?” he asks.